maximilian-krauss/krauss.io/public/project-assets/winfy/app.md

+:warning: **Due to latest changes to the Spotify Client Winfy does not work properly** :warning:

 Winfy is a free mini player for the desktop client of [Spotify](http://www.spotify.com) for Windows.
 If you use a Mac you should definitely try [Simplify](http://mmth.us/simplify/).

 Winfy displays the current track, artist and song cover in a small and fancy window right on your desktop.
 From there you can play/pause the current track or skip forward or backward.